BabylonJS/Documentation/content/features/featuresDeepDive/postProcesses/IBLShadowsRenderingPipeline.md

 ## Introduction

 In real-time rendering, shadows are commonly rendered using [shadow maps](https://doc.babylonjs.com/features/featuresDeepDive/lights/shadows) but these are most practical for punctual lights (i.e. directional, point and spot lights).
 When it comes to image-based lighting (IBL), generating accurate shadows becomes much more difficult because light is coming from all directions.
-The IBL Shadows pipeline does what the name implies; it renders shadows cast by image-based lighting (i.e. [HDR environment lights](https://doc.babylonjs.com/features/featuresDeepDive/materials/using/HDREnvironment)) and allows you to then apply the shadows to PBR materials.
+The IBL Shadows pipeline does what the name implies; it renders shadows cast by image-based lighting (i.e. [HDR environment lights](https://doc.babylonjs.com/features/featuresDeepDive/materials/using/HDREnvironment)) and allows you to then apply the shadows to PBR and standard materials.
 It does this by generating a voxel grid for all objects that will cast shadows and then traces rays through the voxel grid to determine which pixels will be shadowed.

 Here is a comparison of the rendering with and without the activation of the IBL Shadows pipeline: